muratk3n/thirdwave/en/README.md

 Should I continue with the Middle Ages analogy?
-There is mainstream, stuck in the mud, quacks, and also there are the new ultra-rich, the new Medicis?
+There is mainstream, stuck in the mud, quacks, and also there is the ultra-rich, the new Medicis?
 For a while there were even pirates!
 Crusades?!
 WTF man..

 ---